Who we are

 We achieve all this in two main ways.
 First, we hold annual conferences.
-Our conferences take place each summer, and are held in a different part of Europe each year (for example, 2015 in Italy; 2016 in Bulgaria; 2017 in Britain).
-They last just a few days, and are a chance to hear academic papers on aspects of Pentecostal theology, as well as sharing good times with others of like mind, and having a good break from our normal routines.
+Our conferences take place each summer, and are held in a different part of Europe each year (for example, 2015 in Italy; 2016 in Bulgaria; 2017 in Britain; 2018 in Belgium).
+They last just a few days, and are a chance to hear and discuss academic papers on aspects of Pentecostal theology, as well as sharing good times with others of like mind, and having a good break from our normal routines.

 Who leads us

-EPTA is led by a group of elected officers who make up its Executive Committee (‘Exec’).
-There is a: Chair, Vice-chair, Secretary, Treasurer and JEPTA Editor.
+EPTA is led by a group of elected officers and others who make up its Executive Committee (‘Exec’).
+There is a Chair, Vice-chair, Secretary, Treasurer and JEPTA Editor.
 Generally, the Exec also has two or three other EPTA members on the team.
 Officers are elected for four-year terms of office.
 For introductions to the Exec, go to our EPTA Leadership page.

 The Chair presides at business meetings and represents the interests of EPTA to other associations and forums, and the Vice-chair assists the Chair, particularly in helping to organise annual conferences.
 The Secretary looks after correspondence and keeps records.